melaniebrgr/learning-computer-science/05-system-design/02-frontend/01-react/02-react.md

 create a value that is preserved across renders, but won't trigger a re-render when it changes.

+### useInsertionEffect (client only)

+The `setup` function for `useInsertionEffect` is called after the component is added to the DOM and before layout effects (`useLayoutEffect`) fire.
+This inserts any `<style>` tags so that layout effects see the final **styles**.

+On component re-render, React first runs the previous cleanup, then immediately runs the new `setup` for that component’s `useInsertionEffect`.
+Cleanup and setup are interleaved per component (cleanup then setup for one component, then the next), rather than “all cleanups then all setups” like other effects.

-### useLayoutEffect, useEffect
+### useLayoutEffect, useEffect (client only)

 ```tsx
 useEffect(didUpdate);
 ```

-In React, both `useEffect` and `useLayoutEffect` hooks synchronize components with external systems, but their timing differs. useEffect fires after the browser has painted the screen.
+In React, both `useEffect` and `useLayoutEffect` hooks synchronize components with external systems and are only called on the client, but their timing differs. useEffect fires after the browser has painted the screen.
 It’s non-blocking, letting the UI render first, then running side effects.
 This is ideal for data fetching, subscriptions, logging, and anything that doesn’t need to affect the initial layout.

 useLayoutEffect fires in the same commit phase, right after React mutates the DOM but before the browser paints.
 It blocks painting until it finishes, making it suitable for reading layout (measurements) and synchronously applying DOM writes that must be reflected immediately, preventing visual flicker or layout shift.
 Overuse can hurt performance because it delays rendering.